pdjr-signalk/pdjr-skplugin-switchbank/README.md

 These paths are updated in real time to report the state of every switch bank channel detected on the host NMEA bus.

-__signalk-switchbank__ extends this native support in two ways.

-Firstly, by providing a mechanism for decorating the switch bank paths built by Signal K with meta data derived from the plugin configuration file.
+__signalk-switchbank__ extends this native support by providing a mechanism for decorating the switch bank paths built by Signal K with meta data derived from the plugin configuration file.

-Secondly, by providing a means of operating switch bank relay modules in response to commands received on a control channel.
+Additionally (maybe more importantly) it provides a means of operating switch bank relay modules in response to updates in Signal K's 'electrical.switches....' tree.
-The control channel can be either a Signal K notification path or a Unix domain socket (IPC).
-The plugin operates remote switch bank relays by transmitting PGN 127502 messages on the host NMEA bus.

 ## Overview